QazyBi/paper_citation_prediction/README.md

 ## 1. Parsing data
 - data has been downloaded from the storage as .gz format
+- there are 30 archived files with about 60 MB unarchived

 ## 2. Data pre-processing
-- dataset is about **1M** rows
+- dataset is about **950k** rows
 - most of the columns of type object
--
+- h-index, g-index columns were created from citation numbers

 ## 3. Data Analysis
 observations:
-- data is imbalanced: diagram
+- data is imbalanced, most of the papers have 0 or 1 citations
--

 ## 4. Predict the number of citations

 model selection:
-- xgboost
+- xgboost as it allows to gain more performance with no serious time penalty

 gridSearch: diagram